Regional Landcare Coordinators

 The Landcare facilitators also have a strong focus on building group and network capacity, rather than dependency, to enable groups and networks to become sustainable.

-Find out more about the Victorian Landcare facilitator program.
+Find out more about the Victorian Landcare Facilitator Program.

 There are Landcare groups and networks across Victoria, contributing their time and energy to help care for our natural resources.
 The groups and networks develop their own priorities, organise community activities, and source support and funding from a variety of sources.